aws-samples/aws-data-mesh-utils/README.md

 ### Step 2: Create a Data Product

-Creating a data product replicates Glue Catalog metadata from the Producer's account into the Data Mesh account, while leaving the source storage at rest within the Producer.
-The data mesh objects are shared back to the Producer account to enable local control without accessing the data mesh.
-Data Products can be created from Glue Catalog Databases or one-or-more Tables, but all permissions are managed at Table level.
-Producers can run this as many times as they require.
+Data products can be created from one-or-more Glue tables, and the API provides a variety of configuration options to allow you to control how they are exposed.
 To create a data product:

 ```python
 import logging